-13.1 The Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
+13.1 Each Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
 The consent of the Agency will not be unreasonably withheld.
-The Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract.
+Each Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract.

-14.1 The Physician will invoice the Agency for all the Services provided in a form acceptable to the Agency.

-14.2 The Agency will pay the Physician pursuant to Appendix "2" upon receipt of an invoice for the Services provided.

-14.3 Physicians on Service Contracts shall be entitled to access the Benefit Plans as defined and described in the Benefits Subsidiary Agreement (as defined in the Physician Master Agreement).

-14.4 The Agency must forward the necessary information to the Doctors of BC Benefits Department, at the address set out below, prior to March 31 of each year in which the Contract is in effect.
-The Physician will provide the Agency with any information necessary for the Physician to access the Benefit Plans not in the possession of the Agency.
+- 14.1 The Physicians will invoice the Agency for all the Services provided in a form acceptable to the Agency, substantially in the form set out at Appendix 2A. - 14.2 The Agency will pay the Physicians pursuant to Appendix 2. - 14.3 Each Physician is entitled to access the Benefit Plans as defined and described in the Benefits Subsidiary Agreement (as defined in the Physician Master Agreement). - 14.4 The Agency must forward the necessary information with respect to each Physician to the Doctors of BC Benefits Department, at the address set out below, prior to March 31 of each year in which the Contract is in effect.
+The Physicians will provide the Agency with any information necessary for the Physicians to access the Benefit Plans not in the possession of the Agency.

-Benefits Manager British Columbia Medical Association 115 - 1665 West Broadway Vancouver, BC V6J 5A4
+Benefits Manager Doctors of BC 115 - 1665 West Broadway Vancouver, BC V6J 5A4